 Mark J Flannery

-2020 Bank and securities regulators operate with different attitudes about the appropriate regulation of financial institutions and markets.
-Bank regulators’ prudential oversight protects depositors from worrying about the repayment of their bank claims.
-In contrast, securities market regulators tend to presume that security markets (almost) always clear quickly at prices close to the asset's fundamental value.
+Bank and securities regulators operate with different attitudes about the appropriate regulation of financial institutions and markets.
+Securities market regulators tend to presume that security markets almost always clear quickly at prices close to the asset's fundamental value.
 These regulators seek to assure full disclosure of information, which facilitates active securities trading.
-In the United States, the Securities and Exchange Commission's (SEC) investor protection duties are tailored to the financial sophistication of individual investors.
+The Securities and Exchange Commission's investor protection duties are tailored to the financial sophistication of investors.

 Mark J Flannery

-2020 Some financial supervisors worry that liquidity transformation within the “shadow banking” sector might threaten financial stability.
-For example, a mutual fund promising overnight liquidity based on illiquid assets (such as corporate bonds) runs the risk of needing to “fire sale” some assets, with potentially deleterious external effects.
+Some financial supervisors worry that liquidity transformation within the “shadow banking” sector might threaten financial stability.
 One protection against this possibility would be a broker-dealer sector that stands ready to stabilize prices by buying (or selling) for its own inventory.
 I evaluate the extent to which bond mutual funds’ flows are reflected in broker-dealers’ inventories.
-Although brokers generally trade in the same direction as the mutual funds, high-yield corporate bonds present an exception.
-Flows out of high-yield bond funds are associated with a significant increase in dealers’ high-yield bond inventories.
 These results provide further information about how various types of bond mutual funds handle liquidity demands.